Academic Catalog 2024-2025

 (310) 243-3625

 The Career Center offers career readiness support to students to assist with their professional pathways, aspirational career goals, academic major exploration, and skill development in and out of the classroom.
-The Career Center provides individual career counseling appointments, 15-minute “drop-ins,” and interactive workshops throughout the year.
+The Career Center provides individual career coaching appointments, 15-minute “drop-ins,” and interactive workshops throughout the year.
 Also, students are offered a wide variety of resources in the Career Center Library and on the Career Center’s webpage (https://www.csudh.edu/career-center/) that support their career and professional development.

 We support students through a variety of career readiness interactions, programming, and events: